OxBRCInformatics/greenlight/README.md

 Open Source consent management tool
 ------------
-This project is build in Grails and uses GSP in most sections.
+This project is built in Grails and uses GSP in most sections.
 A number of libraries such as JQuery, Bootstrap,... are also used.